grip-unina/vipcup2022/index.md

 Competitors are asked to work in the challenging scenario where it is not known the method used to generate synthetic data.
 More specifically the test data comprises:
-i) both fully synthetic images and partially manipulated ones, ii) generative models that include not only GANs, but also more recent diffusion-based models.
+* both fully synthetic images and partially manipulated ones,
+* generative models that include not only GANs, but also more recent diffusion-based models.

 Being able to discriminate synthetic images, fully and partially synthetic, vs pristine ones can represent a step forward to the advancement of forensics tools.